Does a Kangaroo Have a Mother, Too? Lesson Plan

 - Velcro tape

-Photocopy the pages of the book depicting each of the animals.
+In advance: Photocopy the pages of the book depicting each of the animals.
 Glue each photocopied page onto a sheet of oak-tag paper and cover with clear contact paper.
 Refer to the last page of the book to create a word list to be used for the different animal cards.
 Write the specific animal names for the babies and the mother animals on separate sheets of sentence strip paper.
 Cover each strip with clear contact paper.
 Place a piece of Velcro tape on the back of each word and a piece on the bottom of each animal card leaving enough space so that the word strips do not overlap.

 - During group time, read and discuss the book.
 Then show the children the animal cards with the words attached.
 Explain to the children that the words are the specific animal name for the mother and animal baby.